juliagangi/mybots/README.md

 The robot in Group C has the same body as the control robot.

 ###### The Brain
 The neural network of the creature in Group C is more complex than that of the control.
 The sensors and motors are placed in the same way, but a random number of hidden neurons, constrained by [2,4], are added to the robot.
 The synapses are completely different than in the control: one set is sent from each sensor neuron to each hidden neuron, and a second set is sent from each hidden neuron to each motor neuron.
+One array is generated for each of the 2 sets of synapses, and it holds random floating point numbers constrained by [-1,1].
 The total number of synapses is equal to numHiddenNeurons*numSensorNeurons + numHiddenNeurons*numMotorNeurons.

 ![alt text](https://github.com/juliagangi/mybots/blob/finalExperiment/neuralnetwork.png?raw=true)